What are the admission requirements?

 - Scores from the TOEFL (or IELTS) are required from international students (see details below).
 Also these test results should be transmitted directly by the ETS to the graduate school.

-Our institution code for electronic submission of TOEFL and GRE sores is 2548.
+Our institution code for electronic submission of TOEFL scores is 2548.

 Can I apply so that I start in the Spring Semester?